 We like to say we’re in the business of transformation.
 We enliven and awaken people by showing them the connections between all the things that make up a good life: sunlight to plants, grass to meat, fruit to juice, sap to syrup, cider to conversation.
 We invite you to immerse yourself in this complex ecosystem with us, and bring this transformative philosophy to the forefront!

 From our humble beginnings in 2004, the journey to co-create an ecological farm has been an exhilarating (and often challenging!) learning experience.
 We are inspired by the bio-diversity and interconnections of natural living systems, the unique character of our land and community, and our own emerging passions.
-Our commitment to sharing the simple wonders of this place through food, drink and experiences continues to evolve.

 We have raised livestock ever since we moved from the city.
 Through the years, we've raised chickens, goats, pigs, cattle, and horses, to name a few.
 Whether we're raising animals for meat or otherwise, we care deeply about using ethical and environmental practices in everything we do.
 It's truly a privilege to know where the food on your table has come from.